gvwilson/sdxpy/en/src/interpreter/index.md

 ### Arrays {: .exercise}

 Implement fixed-size one-dimensional arrays:
-`["array", "new", 10]` creates an array of 10 elements, while other instructions get and set particular array elements by index.
+`["array", 10]` creates an array of 10 elements, while other instructions that you design get and set particular array elements by index.

 ### While loops {: .exercise}